The Factors That Determine Your AI Visibility Score

 • Per-bot allow/block status

-Why it matters: Businesses in the top 25% for web mentions are 10x more likely to be cited by AI.
+Businesses in the top 25% for web mentions are 10x more likely to be recommended by AI.
 External validation tells models you are a recognized authority.

 • Awards and recognition mentions on the page